 - Policy maximum: Depending on the plan you choose, you may have multiple choices for a policy maximum, or the maximum amount of money a plan will pay toward qualified expenses.
 These can range from $10,000 to $2 million.
 Higher policy maximums will generally result in higher premiums.

-- Types of benefits: Better and more comprehensive benefits in a plan can also make that plan more expensive.
-For example, CoverAmerica-Gold is a slightly more expensive plan than Atlas America, however, this is because they contain very different benefits.
-CoverAmerica-Gold costs a little more because it includes more comprehensive benefits designed for U.S. visitors.
+- Types of benefits: More comprehensive travel medical insurance cost more.
+For example, CoverAmerica-Gold is a slightly more expensive travel insurance plan than Atlas America, however, this is because they contain very different benefits.
+CoverAmerica-Gold includes more comprehensive benefits designed for visitors to the U.S.

-All of these factors can impact the price of your travel medical insurance plan and make some plans more expensive than others.
-So pay attention to these details so that you can pick the best plan for your needs and not just the cheapest.
+All of these factors can impact travel medical costs and make some insurance plans more expensive than others.
+So pay attention to these details when doing your research.
+The cheapest travel insurance might not always be the best travel insurance for you.